My Daily Writing Challenge in 365 Days

 Seinfeld suggested that you should use a big red marker to make the crosses in the calendar.
 I used the marker I had on my desk.
 The marker ran out on day 223.
-It felt good to see that my willpower is stronger than an inanimate object.
+It felt good to see that my willpower is stronger than a puny pen.
 I continued making the crosses with a less dramatically red tool.
 A common ballpoint pen.

-The day was uncommon in a sense that I can usually put my writing session before other large tasks.
+The day was uncommon in the sense that I usually put my writing session before other large tasks.
 When I know that the day is tough, I’ll try to do the writing task as the first thing in the morning.
 So I don’t have to worry about it later.

 Not this time!

 We started running very early.
 If I had moved my wake up time to even earlier then it would have taken out some of the fun from the running.
 So, I decided to do my writing task after the run.